Zyxion-Interactive/zyxion-interactive.github.io/games/Shadow Roleplay/In-game Regels/index.md

 Combat logging (uitloggen om RP of gevolgen te vermijden) is strikt verboden.

-Geen gebruik van bugs, glitches, cheats of externe software.
+Gebruik van bugs, glitches, cheats of externe software. is strikt verboden.

 Loot misbruik of grinden in niet-toegestane zones is niet toegestaan.